achieven/jobber/docs/getting-started/quick-start.md

             - Second subscriber can do the check in redis for a cache-hit/cache-miss, and in case of cache miss, call openAI, receive the response, and produce it to another pub-sub.

             - The second pub-sub will have one which inserts it to redis, and the other to couchbase.
-This way we have complete eventual consistency (at the price of managing more services).
+This way we have complete eventual consistency without redundant openAI calls or Redis/Couchbase upserts (at the price of managing more services).
 This is the best solution because we vectorize for statistics, not for real-time critical application.
                 - I didn't implement in such way, mainly due to time constraints, but also because it's possibly a part of a wider application, and some other calculations might come into play, and this solution is good enough for a POC, as it does achieve eventual consistency, but at the cost of very likely redundant calls to openAI, and upserts to Redis & Couchbase, upon cache-miss.

     - Statistics: